Fano threefolds in positive characteristic IV: Introduction

-where $\sigma'$ is a blowup along a smooth curve and $g'$ is a conic bundle.
+where $\sigma'$ is a blowup along a smooth curve and $g'$ is another conic bundle.
 There are two cases: either $Y'$ is Fano or not.
-If $Y'$ is Fano, then there are only finitely many possibilities for $Y$ and $Y'$.
+If $Y'$ is Fano, then there are only finitely many possibilities for classes of $Y$ and $Y'$.
 If $Y'$ is not Fano, then we have a strong restriction: $(-K_{Y/S}) \cdot B_Y = 2(B^2+1)$.
-Mainly by using these facts, we get a list of the triples $(X, Y, Y')$ (Theorem \ref{t-ele-tr-P2}).
+Mainly by using these facts, we get a classification list of the triples $(X, Y, Y')$ (Theorem \ref{t-ele-tr-P2}).
 For more details, see Subsection \ref{ss-pic3-P2}.